victor7w7r/036react/README.md

 # 036react

-A very simple template for React with essential packages and strict TypeScript
+A clean architecture template for React with useful packages and strict TypeScript

 ## Why Typescript?